Energy Propagation in Scattering Convolution Networks Can Be Arbitrarily Slow

 for a family $(K_N)_{N \in \N_{\geq 2}}$ of integral kernels (independent of $f$) that satisfy additional properties.
-In fact, we will partially combine the techniques from \cite{waldspurger2017exponential,wiatowski2017energy} in the proof of Theorem \ref{thm: W_N(f) is upper-bounded by integral}, which allows for more flexibility in our assumptions on the filters.
-On this basis, we will then exploit the inductive structure of the scattering network to involve the filters $\Psi$ in right-hand side of \eqref{eq: bound on W_N(f) by integration against K_N}.
+In parts, we combine the techniques from \cite{waldspurger2017exponential,wiatowski2017energy} in the proof of Theorem \ref{thm: W_N(f) is upper-bounded by integral}, which allows for more flexibility in our assumptions on the filters.
+On the basis of this approach, we then leverage the inductive structure of the scattering network to involve the filters $\Psi$ in the integral in \eqref{eq: bound on W_N(f) by integration against K_N}.